 During the 60s and 70s, the orchestra was augmented on many occasions by members of Mansel Thomas’ family, notably his wife Megan, daughter Sian and granddaughters Sarah and Joanna Cobb who also played solos with the orchestra on violin and cello respectively.
 Mansel Thomas was well known as a composer (writing for the Investiture in 1969) and as Head of Music, BBC Wales before he retired to Abergavenny in 1965.
 On several occasions he conducted the orchestra himself and was President of the Society from 1974 to 1986.

-The Society saw periods of low membership during the 60's and 70's, although concerts were performed in new venues such as Abergavenny Leisure Centre and Pen-y-Fal hospital, until Emlyn Watkins, who was well known as the conductor of the Brynmawr Choral Society, took over.
+The Society saw periods of low membership during the 60s and 70s, although concerts were performed in new venues such as King Henry VIII school and Pen-y-Fal hospital, until Emlyn Watkins, who was well known as the conductor of the Brynmawr Choral Society, took over.
 Before his untimely death in 1983, Emlyn revived the Society, a trend which was continued by Michael Eveleigh after his appointment in 1984.

 The orchestra soon outgrew the available space in earlier concert venues and began performing in Our Lady & St Michael’s Church, Abergavenny